mushfiqk47/ctrl-s-tube/README.md

 **Q: Where are downloads saved?**
 A: You choose the save location when clicking download.
 The application doesn't have a default download folder.

+**Q: Why is it called Ctrl+S Tube?**
+A: Because downloading YouTube videos should be as easy as saving a file (Ctrl+S)!
+Plus, it's a fun play on the keyboard shortcut we all know and love.

 **Q: Can I pause and resume downloads?**
 A: Currently, downloads cannot be paused.
 This feature may be added in future versions.